TheLastCylon/ecosystem/documentation/statistics_keeper.md

 Go ahead, start up the [dice roller example](./examples/dice_roller/dice_roller.md) and run its [client](./examples/dice_roller/client.md) a dozen or so times.

-Then use this `netcat` command from your terminal:
+Then you can use either `netcat`, or the Ecosystem command line tool from your
+terminal:

+For `netcat` use this command:
 ```shell
 echo '{"route_key": "eco.statistics.get", "data": {"type": "current"}, "uid": "abcdef01-abcd-abcd-abcd-abcdef012345"}' | nc localhost 8888
 ```